Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1600.md

 Opscode merged a bunch of work to make Test Kitchen work better with non-Unix Linux to work better with bourne shell.
 Using Test Kitchen to Juniper test network switches (JunOS is transactional).
 Will allow us to test against some old Sparc Slaves.
 Now we can use Test Kitchen for nearly everything internal to Opscode.

+What form is the documentation going to take?
+Readme/wiki?
+Do you need help?
+Plan to have standalone web site for Test Kitchen, not a 3000 mile long README.
+A reasonable getting-started guide.
+Want to have getting started guide similar to [Packer](http://www.packer.io/intro).
+Page per concept.
+Found that almost nobody likes writing docs.

 ## What will we do now?
 What needs to happen next?